Pierlam/Lexerow/1-App/3-Core/Lexerow.Core/_Docs/readme.md

 https://github.com/Pierlam/Lexerow

-# to go further with scripts
+# To go further - Script tuning

 Now let's manage a specific case of your datatable.